There are three options for Fours entering our camp program to most appropriately meet the needs of each child during

 - Full Day Fours

-Please note that all campers are expected to be toilet trained.
+Please note that all campers are required to be toilet trained.

 Fours Program Description

 The Fours day begins at 9am.
 Activity stations are set up throughout the room in order to engage children in the beginning of the camp day.

 Morning and afternoon circle meetings open and close the camp day and may include an activity such as a song or a game, a discussion of what will be happening in the day and the week, and a time for the children in the Homegroup to get to know one another.